A team of diligent professional counsellors and psychotherapists, with recognised expertise and local to you.

 All of our staff have to undergo a Disclosure & Barring Service (formerly CRB) check.

-Gary Beasley is our Independent Designated Safeguarding Lead, and if you have any safeguarding concerns please contact him directly at firstname.lastname@example.org
+Chris Wallwork is our Designated Safeguarding Lead, and if you have any safeguarding concerns please contact him directly at firstname.lastname@example.org